Skip to content

 Tags, Custom Fields & Metadata

 If your old helpdesk relied heavily on labels or custom fields, you can bring all of that over.
 Tags can be applied to conversations, and custom metadata fields can store details like old ticket IDs, priorities or categories.
-It helps keep context alive in the new workspace.

 Assignments, Ownership & Participants